U.S. senators defend selling shares before coronavirus crash

 The controversy swirled as negotiations continued on a rescue plan for the reeling economy, after Republicans made a $1 trillion opening bid that included payments of up to $1,200 for many Americans.

+“Both sides have some issues that are important priorities and it takes some time to check,” Democratic Senator Ron Wyden told reporters.

-Reporting by Doina Chiacu, Susan Cornwell, Richard Cowan, Susan Heavey, Mark Hosenball, Lisa Lambert, David Morgan and Patricia Zengerle; Writing by Patricia Zengerle and David Morgan; Editing by Scott Malone, Jonathan Oatis and Daniel Wallis
+Reporting by Doina Chiacu, Susan Cornwell, Richard Cowan, Susan Heavey, Mark Hosenball, Lisa Lambert, David Morgan and Patricia Zengerle; Writing by Patricia Zengerle and David Morgan; Editing by Scott Malone, Jonathan Oatis, Daniel Wallis and Gerry Doyle